-3.1 Address the visual impact of the proposal on the basis that the subdivision is ultimately developed to its full potential in the context of surrounding development and relevant mitigation measures.
-In particular address impacts on the amenity of the foreshore, overshadowing of public reserves, loss of views from public places and cumulative impacts.
+3.1 Address the visual impact of the proposal (on the basis that the marina is ultimately developed to its full potential) in the context of surrounding development and relevant mitigation measures.
+In particular address impacts on the amenity of the foreshore, overshadowing of public reserves, loss of views from public and private lands and cumulative impacts.